Screen#

 set print precision on screen#

-The set print precision on screen block sets the precision formatting used for displaying numbers on the brain’s screen.
-This print precision will apply to all subsequently printed numbers.
+The set print precision on screen stack block sets how many decimal places are shown when numbers are printed on the Brain screen.
+This print precision will apply to all numbers printed after this block runs.

 set print precision to [0.1 v] on screen